 - Testified before the US Senate Subcommittee on Antitrust, Competition Policy, and Consumer Rights on competitive implications of vertical consolidation in the healthcare industry.

 - Retained by the Department of Justice to evaluate the competitive effects of Sinclair Broadcast Group's proposed acquisition of Tribune Media.

 - Retained on behalf of Emory Healthcare to analyze potential competitive effects of its proposed acquisition of DeKalb Medical Center.

-- Retained on behalf of Wake Forest University Baptist Medical Center (WFBMC) to assess likely competitive effects of its proposed acquisition of High Point Regional Health.
+- Retained on behalf of Wake Forest University Baptist Medical Center to assess likely competitive effects of its proposed acquisition of High Point Regional Health.

 - On behalf of Humana in connection with its proposed merger with Aetna, provided support with responses to the Department of Justice's second request, analyzed likely competitive effects and barriers to entry and exit in the sale of Medicare Advantage products, and analyzed likely competitive effects in the sale of individual health insurance on public exchanges.

 - Worked on behalf of the Federal Trade Commission to support lead expert in analyzing the competitive effects of a Texas Medical Board rule requiring that physicians meet face to face with patients before offering certain services such as prescribing medication via telemedicine.